 3. Nutrition improves test anxiety

 You shouldn’t forget to eat and drink while studying and writing the exam.
-Also don’t think sweet are the best think, it actually can cause your blood sugar levels to spike and drop before you are even done with the exam.
-I suggest you have a good size breakfast, not masive – you don’t want to be overfull the morning of your exam.
-Also have some water and maybe dried fruit ready to take into the exam (just makes sure you make no noise with your wrappers).
+Also don’t think sweets are the best think, it actually can cause your blood sugar levels to spike and drop before you are even done with the exam.
+I suggest you have a good size breakfast, not massive – you don’t want to be overfull the morning of your exam.
+Also have some water and maybe dried fruits ready to take into the exam (pre-wrap them in some glad wrap to prevent any noise).

 Try and avoid: